gromaxbro/raw-dns-resolver/note.md

 ## contact to root server

-there are 13 root server in the world we can find ips in `root hint file`
+there are 13 kind of root server in the world we can find ips in `root hint file`

 - first ping all the servers and get nearest one and work with it